aonufrei/threads-docs/threads.md

 }
 ```

-The threads in cached thread pool are created dynamically if needed.
+The threads in cached thread pool are creating dynamically if needed.

-You can use `shutdown()` method to stop the execution of the threads in the pool.
+You can use `shutdownNow()` method to stop all threads in a pool (this method calls `interrupt()` for all threads).

 Also, the usage of executor allows you to perform the task that returns some response.
 Here is the example: